mariailieva1/webtech/README.md

 This repository contains my submission for my homework for the project.

 #### Description of the homework:
-"Implement a prototype of sending messages in real time."
+- Implement a prototype of sending messages in real time.

 ### Built With
 - Express